Video Storytelling for the Web Fall 2019Craig Newmark Graduate School of Journalism at CUNY, JOUR73251

 Exercise 4; due week 15

-Create a short trailer/social video piece for Instagram or Facebook
+Create a short trailer/social video for your Web Series

 This trailer/short social video would be uploaded to various social media sites to promote your second assignment.
 A social media piece should be between 30 and 60 seconds and involve graphics or text (since Facebook autoplays video without sound).